 Awesome Ego: Assessment: HK-47 is AN egoistical braggart that mocks everyone not named Revan and The Exile, and frequently boasts of his exploits and abilities.
 He is proud to say fans love him for it.

 Base Breaker: Most fans either adore Carth to pieces or outright loathe him.
-Bastila often gets a similar reaction.
+Bastila often gets similar reactions.